COVID-19: Here's Latest Update On Number Of Deaths, Cases In Ulster, Sullivan Counties

-The novel coronavirus (COVID-19) pandemic continues to spread in the Hudson Valley, as the number of confirmed cases in Ulster and Sullivan counties are on the rise, even as things are somewhat stabilizing statewide.
+The novel coronavirus (COVID-19) pandemic continues to spread in the Hudson Valley, as the number of confirmed cases in Ulster and Sullivan counties are on the rise, even as the hospitalization rate statewide is declining.

 More than 3,500 patients in the two counties have tested negatively for COVID-19.